Parenting Time

 - limited parenting skills

-Supervised parenting time is only ordered in unusual cases and, even when it is ordered, it is not something that is considered a long-term solution.
-If supervised visits go well the court may decide to allow unsupervised visits after a period of time.
-If the court orders supervised parenting time the court can decide the amount of any cost of supervision that either party must pay.
+Supervised parenting time is only ordered in unusual cases.
+Even when it is ordered, it is not something that is considered a long-term solution.
+If supervised visits go well, the court may decide to allow unsupervised visits after a period of time.
+If the court orders supervised parenting time, the court can decide the amount of any cost of supervision that either party must pay.

 The court can also order that drop-off and pick-up times be supervised.
 This is called supervised exchange.
-The exchange can be supervised by a third party, or in Saskatoon or Regina by the Supervised Parenting Time /Exchange Program.
-The court may order that the exchange be supervised if there is violence or a lot of hostility between the parents, or if one parent has a restraining order against the other parent.
+This can be supervised by a third party or, in Saskatoon or Regina, by the Supervised Parenting Time/Exchange Program.
+The court may order that the exchange be supervised if there is violence or a lot of hostility between the parents.
+It can also order it if one parent has a restraining order against the other parent.
 Parents can also agree to have the exchange supervised by a third party or in a supervised centre.

 Contact Orders